wealthkernel/api-documentation-guides/docs/webhooks/Getting-Started.md

 Ensure ngrok is running and forwarding traffic to the port on which your local application is running.

-You can then send the test event by clicking the button in admin portal or sending an API request The request will be sent to your local application via ngrok.
+You can then send the test event by clicking the button in admin portal or sending an API request.

 ## Receiving the webhook request